 |Das Auto, das ich sah, war blau.

 |Der Mann, der fuhr, hatte einen Hut auf.

 The man who was driving had a hat on.

 Note that “das” in the first sentence above is in the accusative case, as the car is the direct object of the verb “see” in the relative clause.
 The “der” in the second sentence is nominative, as the man is the subject of the relative clause.

-As you may have noticed, the relative pronouns in German decline for the most part the same way as the definite article “the.”
-The only differences are in the dative plural and in the genitive:
+As you may have noticed, relative pronouns in German decline for the most part the same way as the definite article “the.”
+The only differences are in the dative plural and the genitive:

 Those genitive forms of the relative pronoun would usually translate to “whose” or "of which" in English.
 Since genitive constructions always involve two nouns – possessor and possessed – they can be a little tricky to decline.
 The relative pronoun takes its gender and number from the possessor:

 Der Mann, dessen Hunde du hörst, ist mein Nachbar.

 The man whose dogs you hear is my neighbor.

 |Continue to next section >>|